Mohula-Prasath/CNC-Tool-Wear-Prediction/README.md

-# CNC Tool Wear Prediction Using Machine Learning
+# CNC Tool Wear Prediction Using Machine Learning (Learning & Prototype Project)

-This project focuses on predicting tool wear in a CNC machining process using sensor data and basic machine learning models.
-The objective is to estimate tool flank wear (VB_mm) over time and generate warnings before the tool reaches a critical failure state.
+This project explores CNC tool wear prediction using machine learning with a focus on feature engineering and time-aware modeling.
+While sensor signals such as vibration and acoustic emission are included, the model’s performance is strongly influenced by a manually engineered pseudo-time feature representing tool usage progression.

 The project is intended as a learning-oriented implementation of predictive maintenance rather than a full industrial deployment.